gapmiss/livecodes-playground/README.md

 ## Livecodes

-Livecodes is licensed under the [MIT License](https://github.com/live-codes/livecodes/blob/develop/LICENSE).
+This plugin is powered by the [Livecodes SDK](https://livecodes.io/docs/sdk).
+The Livecodes SDK is licensed under the [MIT License](https://github.com/live-codes/livecodes/blob/develop/LICENSE).

 > MIT License
 >